Blog

 Install Visualizer Plugin For WordPress

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …
+You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from the admin menu …

 Visualizer